 What do I need to apply?

 Before applying to an accredited program there are a few things you need to make sure you have.
 First, transcripts from high school or community college will be required to ensure you have a minimum of a 2.5 or higher GPA.
+Some students earn an associate degree in a relevant field like an associate degree in elementary education.
 Also, because you will eventually be working with children, some programs may also require a criminal background check upon application.
 If you are applying from high school directly then you need academic letters of recommendation, a personal statement, transcripts, and test scores such as the SAT or ACT.

 More programs are being offered online due to the current health pandemic, which gives those who like the flexibility of online learning more opportunities to learn from home.
 Online or hybrid classes give you the freedom to study from home without attending lectures in person.
 This is great if you live far away from campus, or have a busy life.
 Before applying to an online education program, make sure the program is accredited so your units will transfer to a master’s program, are applicable for a certificate and credential program, or be accepted by a future employer.

 With an elementary education degree, you are on the path to become an elementary school teacher.
 After you have graduated and attained a license, you can decide which grade level you would like to teach.
 It is important to know what age group you are most comfortable with before you apply and accept a job.
 Some teachers enjoy helping young learners with daily tasks, while others prefer the independence of older children.